m2lines/gz21_ocean_momentum/README.md

 On Windows, consider using MSYS2 to install the library in a Linux-esque manner: https://packages.msys2.org/package/mingw-w64-x86_64-geos

+### Running unit tests
+There are a handful of unit tests using pytest, in the `tests` directory.
+These assert some operations and methods used in the stages.
+They may be run in the regular method:

+    pytest

 ### Running stages
 TODO.
 Needs work.